I tried to organize the local LLM situation in 2026

 Step 2: Check Your Hardware

-If you have less than 16GB of VRAM, choose a 4-bit or 8-bit quantized model.
-MacBook unified memory works too, but inference speed will be slower than dedicated GPU.
+If you have less than 16GB VRAM, choose a 4-bit or 8-bit quantized model.
+It will also run on a MacBook's unified memory, but inference speed will be slower than a dedicated GPU.

 # Installation